 Don’t forget to List Yourself in Directory Assistance with your new IPkall PSTN number so everyone can find you by dialing 411.
 And be sure to add your new number to the Do Not Call Registry to block telemarketing calls.

 Support Issues.
 With any application as sophisticated as this one, you’re bound to have questions.
 Blog comments are a terrible place to handle support issues although we welcome general comments about our articles and software.
 If you have particular support issues, we encourage you to get actively involved in the PBX in a Flash Forums.
 It’s the best Asterisk tech support site in the business, and it’s all free!
 Please have a look and post your support questions there.
 Unlike some forums, ours is extremely friendly and is supported by literally hundreds of Asterisk gurus and thousands of users just like you.
 You won’t have to wait long for an answer to your question.

 Need help with Asterisk?
 Visit the PBX in a Flash Forum.

 New Vitelity Special.

-Vitelity has generously offered a new discount for PBX in a Flash users.
+Vitelity has generously offered a new discount for Incredible PBX users.
 You now can get an almost half-price DID from our special Vitelity sign-up link

 .
 If you’re seeking the best flexibility in choosing an area code and phone number plus the lowest entry level pricing plus high quality calls, then Vitelity is the hands-down winner.
 Vitelity provides Tier A DID inbound service in over 3,000 rate centers throughout the US and Canada.
 And, when you use our special link to sign up